 expert perspectives, and questions for

 students to consider.
-(See "Suggestions
+(See the sidebar below "Suggestions

 Present ethical reasoning models.